How to Detect Moisture Inside HVAC Systems

 Step 2: Check the Air Handler and Surrounding Area

-The air handler is the most important place to check because it is where condensation is produced and drained.
-Problems in this area often affect the entire system.
+The air handler area is one of the most important places to check because cooling coils, drain pans, and condensate drainage are commonly located there.
+Problems in this area can affect humidity, odors, and water movement throughout the system.

 Look for: